Skills Building: Why You Should Hire Based on Skills Over Educational Experience

 As companies adapt and evolve their talent acquisition practices to prepare for market changes, they are discovering the benefits of hiring coding bootcamp graduates.
 If you’re looking to expand, strengthen and diversify your tech talent pipelines, then register for one of Tech Elevator’s Employer Matchmaking events to meet and hire our qualified, job-ready graduates.

-If you’re ready to explore ways to future-proof your workforce, reach out to our Enterprise Team and learn more about how Tech Televator’s Reskilling Program can help develop your tech teams of the future.
+If you’re ready to explore ways to future-proof your workforce, reach out to our Enterprise Team and learn more about how Tech Elevator’s Reskilling Program can help develop your tech teams of the future.